 For all full-time employees, and non-union part-time employees, Jones County grants two paid personal days per fiscal year, though the first-year benefit may be pro-rated for persons hired mid-year.

 Jones County provides paid time off to full-time employees for illness of the employee and for doctor, dental, and eye appointments that cannot be obtained outside normal working hours.
-Employees may use up to 3 days of their accumulated sick leave each fiscal year to care for their ill child, spouse, or parent.
+Employees may use up to 64 hours of their accumulated sick leave each fiscal year to care for their ill child, stepchild, foster child, spouse, or parent.
 No payment of accrued sick leave is allowed upon termination.